JuanjoVG/MultimodalNaiveBayes/README.md

 ## main.py

 The *main.py* file contains a python script that shows how the MultimodalNaiveBayes works.
-The comments explains how it works.
-Commenting and uncommenting the read dataset lines, we can select which dataset we want use.
+The comments explain how it works.
+Commenting and uncommenting the read dataset lines, we can select which dataset we want to use.

 ```python
 import pandas as pd